Communication via JSON-RPC

 const proxy = factory.createProxy();

-Here we create a proxy object from the factory, this will be used to call the other end of the JSON-RPC connection using the ILoggerClient interface.
+Here we create a proxy object from the factory, this will be used to call the other end of the RPC channel using the TaskClient interface.

 factory.target = this.targetFactory(proxy);